fblupi/master_informatica-TVG/docs/questions2.md

 Respuesta

-**2.- Noise reduction filtering aims to reduce inhomogneities in medical images.
+**2.- Noise reduction filtering aims to reduce inhomogeneities in medical images.
 Which does noise level depends on in medical imaging?**

 Respuesta